 I.1 Company Objectıve

 Enron Credit is seeking to drive the commercial unsecured credit market towards commoditization by providing credit pricing transparency, liquidity, simplicity and standardization.
+Using proven Enron expertise, the Company is using the power of injecting liquidity and transparency to accelerate the development of the marketplace.
 Ultimately, the Company plans to offer the most comprehensive credit information and risk management suite of products and services for the corporate sector.
 To accelerate its business model, the Company is seeking a strategic equity investor who ideally provides more than one of the following benefits: credit brand / reputation, non-public credit information, access to non-traditional customers of Enron, product development expertise and credit enhancement via balance sheet strength.

 I.2 Key Considerations